Evgeniy Morozov (choirmaster)

-Evgeniy Ivanovich Morozov (Евге́ний Ива́нович Моро́зов; 2 May 1944 – 1 December 2016) was a Soviet and Russian choirmaster and the founder and director of the Kamchatka Choir Capella.
+Evgeniy Ivanovich Morozov (Евгений Иванович Морозов; 2 May 1944 – 1 December 2016) was a Soviet and Russian choirmaster and the founder and director of the Kamchatka Choir Capella.

 Biography

 In 1961, Morozov graduated from the State Choir School with a degree in choir conducting.
 In 1965, he graduated from the choir department of the Moscow Conservatory.
 In 1973, he completed postgraduate studies at the Moscow Conservatory.
 At the same time, in 1963–1965 he worked as a choirmaster of the Palace of Culture at the Moscow Metallurgical Plant.
 In 1965, he worked as a singing teacher at secondary school No. 795 in Moscow.

 From 1965, for more than 30 years, he worked in Petropavlovsk-Kamchatsky in Kamchatka Krai as a teacher and head of the conducting and choir department of the Kamchatka Regional Music School.
 In 1967, he founded and until the end of his life headed the Kamchatka Choir Capella as artistic director and conductor.
 In 1986, he initiated the creation of the Kamchatka Musical Spring festival (since 1995, an international festival).
 For more than 30 years, he headed the work of the Kamchatka branch of the Musical Society of Russia.

 From 1979, he studied the musical folklore of the indigenous peoples of Kamchatka.
 He was the first person in Russia to write arrangements of Koryak, Aleut and Chukchi folk melodies for an academic choir.
 In 2012, he became a member of the Union of Composers of Russia.

 Morozov was the author of the music for the anthem of Kamchatka Krai (2009, lyrics by the poet Boris Dubrovin).

 Morozov died on 1 December 2016 after a long illness.